Decision Tree Classification with Differential Privacy: A Survey: Differentially Private Decision Tree Classification

 \subsection{Non-leaf Queries}

 Deciding which attribute to split a node with to optimize its ability to discriminate between class labels is at the core of a greedy decision tree algorithm.
 It is what \citeN{Blum2005} focused on during differential privacy's inception in 2005, where they proposed a simple proof-of-concept decision tree algorithm.
-This algorithm demonstrated how a traditional non-private algorithm could be converted to achieve differential privacy, by rephrasing the splitting function in terms of queries that could be made differentially-private.
-Specifically, \citeN{Blum2005} made Information Gain (see \autoref{eq:infogain}) differentially-private by breaking it down into two counting queries for each attribute $A$, and then making the counting queries differentially-private with the Laplace mechanism (\autoref{subsec:DP}): \begin{description} \item[Blum et al.'s Query 1] $n_i^{v,c}+Lap(1/\epsilon); \forall c\in C, \forall v\in A$ and \item[Blum et al.'s Query 2] $n_i^v+Lap(1/\epsilon); \forall v\in A$. \end{description} where $n_i$ is the number of records (i.e., support) in node $i$, $n_i^v$ (and $n_i^{v,c}$) is the number of records in $i$ with value $v$ (and class label $c$), and $\epsilon$ is the privacy budget spent on that query.
+This algorithm demonstrated how a traditional non-private algorithm could be converted to achieve differential privacy, by rephrasing the splitting function in terms of queries that could be made differentially private.
+Specifically, \citeN{Blum2005} made Information Gain (see \autoref{eq:infogain}) differentially private by breaking it down into two counting queries for each attribute $A$, and then making the counting queries differentially private with the Laplace mechanism (\autoref{subsec:DP}): \begin{description} \item[Blum et al.'s Query 1] $n_i^{v,c}+Lap(1/\epsilon); \forall c\in C, \forall v\in A$ and \item[Blum et al.'s Query 2] $n_i^v+Lap(1/\epsilon); \forall v\in A$. \end{description} where $n_i$ is the number of records (i.e., support) in node $i$, $n_i^v$ (and $n_i^{v,c}$) is the number of records in $i$ with value $v$ (and class label $c$), and $\epsilon$ is the privacy budget spent on that query.
 With these two queries, \autoref{eq:infogain} can then be calculated client-side.
-Differentially-private outputs are immune to post-processing privacy breaches, so nothing more needs to be done to satisfy differential privacy in the non-leaf nodes.
+Differentially private outputs are immune to post-processing privacy breaches, so nothing more needs to be done to satisfy differential privacy in the non-leaf nodes.

 It is, however, a costly approach to take when considering the privacy budget.
 If we consider the user's total privacy budget to be $\beta$, then the two queries listed above can only receive a small fraction of $\beta$ each.
 When querying any given attribute $A$ with the above queries, the counts for each combination of value $v$ and label $c$ involves a disjoint subset of $x_i$ (i.e., the data in node $i$), allowing \emph{Query 1} to be composed in parallel $\forall c\in C, \forall v\in A$ (\autoref{def:parallel}). \emph{Query 2} uses the same data as the first query though, and so its privacy cost is summed with the cost of the first query (\autoref{def:composition}).
 This then needs to be repeated for every attribute $A$, at every level of the tree (sibling nodes contain disjoint subsets of $x$ and can be composed in parallel).
 When all is said and done, each query in the algorithm has a fraction of the total privacy budget $\beta$ equal to: